July 9, 2018

 University departments may not act as agents for off-campus vendors or organizations to receive department rates for the space.
 Sponsoring organizations that reserve space for the purpose of allowing off-campus vendors or organizations to advertise or sell items will be held responsible for misrepresenting themselves and their organizations.

+Student Affairs and Trojan Event Services are responsible for vendor sales on campus.
 No other department or organization, with the exception of the USC Bookstores, Hospitality and the Athletic Department, is permitted to bring outside vendors to campus.
 Outside vendors are prohibited from selling on campus without prior permission from one of these departments.

 USC Bookstores, (213) 740-9254